react-boilerplate/react-boilerplate/docs/general/faq.md

 ## Styles getting overridden?

 There is a strong chance that your styles are getting imported in the wrong order.
 Confused?
-Let me try and explain!
+Let me try and explain with an example!

 ```
 // MyStyledComponent.js